kumarshantanu/relay-clj/README.md

   functions that are guaranteed to run in a FIFO order together.
 These functions can be used to read from and write to queues.
-* This library creates in-JVM queues only; for remote queues you can use an external provider (e.g. RabbitMQ, HornetQ, Beanstalkd etc.) and have the queue wrapped in java.util.concurrent.BlockingQueue (preferred) or java.util.Queue - the daemons will work similarly as with in-JVM queues.
+* This library creates in-JVM queues only; for remote queues you can use an external provider (e.g. RabbitMQ, HornetQ, Beanstalkd etc.) and tie their access into `args-maker` and `collector` functions.

 ## Usage